Dewald van Niekerk

 Dewald van Niekerk (born 3 June 1997) is a South African professional squash player.
-He reached a career high ranking of 81 in the world during April 2025.
+He reached a career high ranking of 68 in the world during July 2025.

 Career

 In August 2024 and as the number 1 seed, van Niekerk won the South African national title.

 In September 2024, van Niekerk won his 6th PSA title after securing victory in the Aramis Club Open during the 2024–25 PSA Squash Tour and soon followed this up with a 7th and 8th by winning the Mossel Bay Diaz Open and World Championship Qualifiers respectively.
+He won a 9th PSA title winning the Namibian Open during the 2025–26 PSA Squash Tour.

 Family

 His sister Lizelle Muller is also a professional squash player.